-Jobseekers will be offered coaching and advice into ‘growing sectors’ as part of a £238m employment programme, the Department for Work and Pensions (DWP) has confirmed.
+Jobseekers will be offered coaching and advice into ‘growing sectors’ as part of a £238m employment programme from the Department for Work and Pensions (DWP).

 The government-backed Job Entry Targeted Support (JETS) scheme aims to help people who are out of work because of coronavirus, and will last for at least three months starting 5 October.